- Latin America

 I found that talking about how I felt with my fellow German friends was the key to understanding the cultural differences.
 Once I heard their point of view and they heard mine, it was a lot easier to have effective communication.

-An extremely international Midwestern girl, born in Cario, Egypt and raised in Minneapolis, Minnesota.
+An extremely international Midwestern girl, born in Cario, Egypt, and raised in Minneapolis, Minnesota.
 Her family is originally from South Sudan, but she has lived in California, Iowa, and Minnesota!
 Tina chose to teach English abroad because of her passion for travel, enjoyment in helping people, and her interest in different cultures.
-During the summer of 2014, she studied abroad in Berlin and absolutely fell in love.
+During the summer of 2014, she studied abroad in Berlin and absolutely fell in love and ended up. back there to teach English.

 Want to Learn More About Teaching English Abroad?